QubitProducts/kube-ci/README.md

 If a repo contains the require kube-ci files, then a build will be triggered if:

-- A commit to a branches matching a configurable regexp is pushed.
+- A commit to a branches matching a configurable regexp is pushed (specifically when a CheckSuite even is sent).
+(Unless runForBranch is set to "false")
+- A new tag is created (only if the "runForTag" annotation is set to "true")
 - A non-Draft PR is raised between branches in the existing repository. (a configuration option allows building of Draft PR branches too).  - If a PR is from a remote repository a manual run must be triggered using /kube-ci.
 - If `/kube-ci run` command is issued by a member of an org that matches a configurable